 Interpersonal Reactivity Index (IRI)

-How empathetic are you?
+How empathetic are people?

 Resources: